Windigo First Nations Council

-Windigo First Nations Council is a non-political Chiefs Council in northwestern Ontario, Canada, serving its seven member-First Nations.
+Windigo First Nations Council is a non-political Chiefs Council in northwestern Ontario, Canada, serving its member First Nations.

 The council was organized in 1983.
 The organization is directed by the Chiefs of the member First Nations who form the Board of Directors.
 Like many of the regional tribal councils, Windigo First Nations Council is a member of the Nishnawbe Aski Nation.